 The Kaare Birkeland Norwegian USA Exchange Scholarship is a wonderful opportunity for an independent student looking to study abroad for a semester or a year at the University of Stavanger (UiS), Norway!
 UiS, located on the south-western coast of Norway, has been welcoming students from all over the world since it was established in 2005.
 Approximately 10,100 students attend the university.
 The number of international study programs taught in English at the University of Stavanger is constantly growing making it an attractive choice for students in certain fields.

-UAA students may apply for a scholarship of $4,000 per semester for a total of $8,000 for the year (contingent upon satisfactory academic progress and performance) to be awarded to one UAA student to study at the University of Stavanger (UiS) for the 2015-16 academic year.
+Pending funds availability, UAA students may apply for a scholarship (contingent upon satisfactory academic progress and performance) to be awarded to one UAA student to study at the University of Stavanger (UiS).
 Students who wish to study at UiS for only one semester may also apply.
 The award is applied to the student's UAA account and can be used to cover airfare, student fees, books, housing (apartments owned by UiS), food, insurance, and/or miscellaneous personal expenses.
-As of spring 2015, UiS does not charge tuition.
 The scholarship trustees honor and uphold the terms of Kaare Birkeland's bequest in determining how the funds can be apportioned and used, and may give preference to students applying for the full year.

 Eligibility criteria for UAA candidates:

 - Be a full-time, degree-seeking UAA student

 - Be at least 18 years of age or older

 - Preference is given to students who are motivated, and demonstrate academic and leadership potential.
 Students may have any major or class standing.